Sintra-Cascais Natural Park, Portugal, contains many national treasures like Pena Palace, Castle of the Moors, and Monserrate Palace.

 Cascais to Cabo da Roca

-Take Bus 403, operated by Scotturb, from Cascais to Cabo da Roca.
-It’s a 30-minute bus ride.
+Take bus 1624, operated by Carris Metropolitana, from Cascais to Cabo da Roca.
+Itโs a 35-minute bus ride and costs 2.60 EUR/person.
+Busses depart every 30 minutes.

-You can purchase your ticket directly on the bus: 3.40 EUR.
-The bus departs from the Cascais bus terminal.
+You can purchase your ticket directly on the bus (cash only).
+The bus departs from the Cascais bus terminal (Google Maps), which is near the train station (4-minute walk).

 Lisbon to Cabo da Roca

-If you’re starting your day in Lisbon, you’ll first need to get to Cascais.
+If you’re starting your day in Lisbon, head to Cascais first.

-Head to the Cias do Sodré train station and take the train to Cascais (2.30 EUR one-way + 0.50 EUR for a reusable card).
+Go to the Cias do Sodrรฉ train station (Google Maps) and take the train to Cascais (40 minutes).

 The train ride from Lisbon to Cascais (and back) is included in the Lisbon Card (24, 48, or 72-Hour Pass).

-From the Cascais train station, cross the street to the bus terminal (Google Maps) and take Bus 403 to Cabo da Roca (3.40 EUR one-way).
+From the Cascais train station, cross the street to the bus terminal (Google Maps) and take bus 1624 to Cabo da Roca (35 minutes).

 Cabo da Roca to Praia da Ursa and Azenhas do Mar Trail Description